dicepencilpaper/864-System/spells_and_steel.md

 To determine if an action to perform a task is successful, the player needs to roll as number equal or greater than 8.
 It is up to the Game Master to determine the difficulty of a task generally.
 Tasks include skill actions and activities, and also includes combat actions.

 ## Player characters
-Player characters will have 1d4+1 skills available, based on the setting the game is being played on.
+In this system, player characters don't have abilities like strength or intelligence.
+They are defined by their knowledge and skills.
+Player characters will have 1d4+2 skills available if not a magic-user.
+For magic users, the number of skills is 1d4.
 A player will roll to see how many skills they have available.
 Let's create a character as an example!

 ### Skills
-The player rolls 1d4 and gets 3 + 2 = five initial skills.
+The player rolls 1d4 and gets 3 + 2 = 5 initial skills.
 They want to play a sort of wilderness-savvy fighter, so these are the skills chosen:

 * Swordsmanship
 * Bows